Anoise/MHE/XMC-mGPUs/README.md

 The pretrained model, including bert, roberta and xlnet, can be download from [Huggingface](https://huggingface.co).

 ## Quickly Start
-When the dataset and the pretrained model are download, you can quickly run MHCE-XML by
+When the dataset and the pretrained model are download, you can quickly run MHCE-XMC by
 ```shell script
 data_name = eurlex4k
 data_path = **